a734402468-debug/Applied-Energy-Supplementary-Materials/S1_39bus_benchmark/latency_profile/README.md

 The latency records are reported independently from the reliability benchmark results.
 They are intended to quantify the time contribution of LLM inference, deterministic workflow processing, solver execution, and state-verification related procedures.

 ## Files

-- `timing_profile_summary.csv`: aggregated latency statistics for all evaluated backbones.
+- `../aggregated_results/timing_profile_summary.csv`: aggregated latency statistics for all evaluated backbones.

 The metrics include: